jozefizso/UnitWrappers/README.md

 ### Develop

-- run `nuget.bat`
+- run `nuget-restore.bat`
+- `UnitWrappers.sln`
-- `UnitWrappers.sln` in SharpDevelop 4.4.
-Build in Debug or Release mode for Any Cpu.
+- in SharpDevelop 4.4.
+Build in Debug or Release mode for Any Cpu for .NET 3.5 4.0.
-- `UnitWrappers.Mono.sln` and `UnitWrappers.Android.sln` in Xamarin Studio
+- in Xamarin Studio for Mono and Android
+- in VS 2013 with Xamarin tools for all
 - run `pack.bat` to get nuget packages

 ### Obsolete and new methods